InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 ## Acknowledgements

-* Zack Koppert - for sharing GitHub's approach in the Known Intances
+* Zack Koppert - for sharing GitHub's approach in the Known Instances

 ## Alias